AgentD/squashfs-tools-ng/doc/architecture.md

 The application programs and the static libraries are GPL licensed, while `libsquashfs` is licensed under the LGPL.
-Because the code of `libutil` is compiled into `libsquashfs`, it also needs to be under the LGPL and only contain 3rd party code under a compatible license.
+Because the code of `libutil` is compiled into `libsquashfs`, it also needs to be under the LGPL and can only contain 3rd party code under a compatible license.

 Furthermore, since the LZO compressor library is GPL licensed, `libsquashfs` cannot use it directly and thus does not support LZO compression.
 Instead,